MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/routes-stops-trips.md

 - The `route_id` from [routes.txt](../../reference/#routestxt) that corresponds to MAX Orange is listed
 - The `service_id` from [calendar.txt](../../reference/#calendartxt) that corresponds to weekends is listed
 - Each records contains a unique ID for each trip.
-The headsign text is provided, which is what is typically displayed on signs inside and outside the the bus
+The headsign text is provided, which is what is typically displayed on signs inside and outside the bus
 - The field `direction_id` allows for a distinction between trips of the same route going in different directions.
-For example, distinguishing between inbound trips and outbound trips - or southbound trips and northbound trips.
+For example, distinguish between inbound trips and outbound trips - or southbound trips and northbound trips.
     - In this case, trips towards Saddletowne have a `direction_id=0` and trips towards Brentwood have a `direction_id=1`.
 The values in direction_id have no inherent meaning, they are only used to assign one direction of travel versus another
 - The `shape_id` from [shapes.txt](../../reference/#shapestxt) that corresponds to the MAX Orange route towards Saddletowne is listed for the first record and the one for MAX Orange route towards Brentwood is listed for the second and third records

 The `shape_id=3030026` corresponds to the MAX Orange towards Saddletowne.
-The file below includes information on the points that outline the trip as well as the distance between each point and the start of the trip.
+The file below includes information on the points that outline the trip, as well as the distance between each point and the start of the trip.
 With this information, it is possible to plot the route on a map for trip planning or analytics purposes.

 [**shapes.txt**](../../reference/#shapestxt)